cmhill-zz/assembly-testing/README.md

 Software to find misassemblies by doing mate-pair analysis.
 If any of the analysis flag is provided, only those analysis will be executed.
 Otherwise, all of the analysis will be executed.
+Our software writes its findings to standard output.

 optional arguments:
   -h, --help            show this help message and exit